-Some physical insight into the structure of the resolved eddy momentum fluxes can be obtained with schematic as sketched in Fig. 11.
-Consider the velocity perturbations induced by a single updraught at some radius from the circulation centre of a cyclonic axisymmetric vortex (e.g. that shown in Fig. 2).
-At levels below that where the perturbation vertical mass flux, $\rho w^\prime$ is a maximum, the vertical velocity perturbation w' will be accompanied through continuity by entrainment into the updraught characterized by a radial velocity perturbation u' as shown.
-The w' perturbation will stretch the existing cyclonic vorticity to produce a positive vertical vorticity perturbation $\zeta'$ and an associated tangential wind perturbation v' about the vortical updraught as indicated.
-At levels above where the perturbation vertical mass flux, $\rho w'$ , is a maximum, the perturbations in u' and v' will be reversed.
+Some physical insight into the structure of the resolved eddy momentum fluxes can be obtained with a schematic as sketched in Figure 12.
+Consider the velocity perturbations induced by a single updraught at some radius from the circulation centre of a cyclonic axisymmetric vortex (e.g that shown in Figure 2).
+At levels below that where the perturbation vertical mass flux, $\rho w'$, is a maximum, the vertical velocity perturbation w' will be accompanied through continuity by entrainment into the updraught characterized by a radial velocity perturbation u' as shown.
+The w' perturbation will stretch the existing cyclonic vorticity to produce a positive vertical vorticity perturbation ζ' and an associated tangential wind perturbation v' about the vortical updraught as indicated.
+At levels above that where the perturbation vertical mass flux, $\rho w'$, is a maximum, the perturbations in u' and v' will be reversed.

-Panels (a), (b) and (c) of Fig. 12 show radius-height cross sections of the perturbation velocities u', v' and w' at the azimuth of the centre of the thermal perturbation after 20 min in Expt.
-7. This time is when the vertical velocity has a maximum at a height of 1 km and is before any downdraught has begun to form.
+Panels (a)-(c) of Figure 13 show radius-height cross-sections of the perturbation velocities u', v' and w' at the azimuth of the centre of the thermal perturbation after 20 min in Experiment 7.
+This time is when the vertical velocity has a maximum at a height of 1 km and is before any downdraught has begun to form.
 Panels (d) and (e) show the structure of the perturbation momentum flux terms, u'v' and v'w', along the same azimuth.
-These momentum flux terms have the same signs and structures anticipated from the schematic in Fig. 11.
-The azimuthal average $\langle v'w' \rangle$ in (panel (g)) has a broadly similar structure to that of v'w' in panel (e), but the structure of $\langle u'v' \rangle$ in panel (f) deviates markedly from that of $\langle u'v' \rangle$ in panel (d).
-The reason for this deviation is that the structure of u'v' varies considerably with azimuth, unlike that of v'w'.
-This variation is indicated in panels (h) and (i) of Fig. 12, which show the analogous cross sections of u'v', but along azimuths $\pm 5$ deg on either side of that passing through the centre of the thermal perturbation.
-At the radius of this centre, these cross sections slice the thermal about 2 km from its axis, whereupon there is an appreciable projection of the tangential velocity of the vortical updraught about the axis of the updraught into the radial component along the off-centre cross sections.
-Likewise, a component of the radial flow perturbation will project on to the tangential component in these cross sections.
-Together, the asymmetries in perturbation flow account for the differences between the cross sections of u'v' in panels (h) and (i) and that in panel (d).
-Clearly,
+These momentum flux terms have the same signs and structures anticipated from the schematic in Figure 12.
+The azimuthal average $\langle v'w' \rangle$ in (g) has a broadly similar structure to that of v'w' in (e), but the structure of $\langle u'v' \rangle$ in (f) deviates markedly from that of u'v' varies considerably with azimuth, unlike that of v'w'.
+This variation is indicated in (h) and (i) of Figure 13, which show the analogous cross-sections of u'v', but along azimuths $\pm 5^{\circ}$ on either side of that passing through the centre of the thermal perturbation.
+At the radius of this centre, these cross-sections slice the thermal about 2 km from its axis, whereupon there is an appreciable projection of the tangential velocity of the vortical updraught about the axis of the updraught into the radial component along the off-centre cross-sections.
+Likewise, a component of the radial flow perturbation will project on to the tangential component in these cross-sections.
+Together, the asymmetries in perturbation flow account for the differences between the cross-sections of u'v' in (h) and (i) and that in (d).
+Clearly, when calculating $\langle u'v' \rangle$, the positive values of u'v' at 25 km radius in both off-centre cross-section account for the large positive values of $\langle u'v' \rangle$ in the same region.